Android-for-Python/Camera4Kivy/README.md

 Kivy image properties are a (width, height) tuple.
 Some packages, notably numpy, reverse the order to (height, width).

 Kivy pixels are encoded RGBA.
 Third party analysis code may expect some other encoding, both Pillow and OpenCV provide encoding converions.
+Some image recodings are computationally expensive.

 ### Analysis Configuration